/ Auburn Work Accident Lawyer

 Understanding Ongoing Injury Benefits in Alabama

-If your on-the-job injury results in a lasting condition, you may be able to receive additional benefits under Alabama law.
-These benefits are designed to account for the ongoing effects of your injury on your ability to work.
+If your occupational accident causes a lasting condition, you may be able to receive further compensation under Alabama law.
+These benefits are intended to compensate for the ongoing effects of your injury on your capacity to earn a living.

 Types of permanent disability benefits: